Yarmouth Water

 Variances and Exceptions

-Water was granted a renewal of waivers December 18,1998 by the Massachusetts
+a renewal of waivers December 18,1998 by the Massachusetts Department of

-Department of Environmental Protection, Division of Water Supply Office, not
+Environmental Protection, Division of Water Supply Office, not requiring our

 that these substances do not occur in our source water.
 Yarmouth Water however does test for these